You are hereKilimanjaro Climbing Routes / Machame Route

 Machame Route

-user warning: Unknown column 'u.signature_format' in 'field list' query: SELECT c.cid as cid, c.pid, c.nid, c.subject, c.comment, c.format, c.timestamp, c.name, c.mail, c.homepage, u.uid, u.name AS registered_name, u.signature, u.signature_format, u.picture, u.data, c.thread, c.status FROM comments c INNER JOIN users u ON c.uid = u.uid WHERE c.nid = 3 AND c.status = 0 ORDER BY c.thread DESC LIMIT 0, 50 in /home/freshpo/public_html/kilitrekker.com/modules/comment/comment.module on line 990.
+user warning: Unknown column 'u.signature_format' in 'SELECT' query: SELECT c.cid as cid, c.pid, c.nid, c.subject, c.comment, c.format, c.timestamp, c.name, c.mail, c.homepage, u.uid, u.name AS registered_name, u.signature, u.signature_format, u.picture, u.data, c.thread, c.status FROM comments c INNER JOIN users u ON c.uid = u.uid WHERE c.nid = 3 AND c.status = 0 ORDER BY c.thread DESC LIMIT 0, 50 in /home/freshpo/public_html/kilitrekker.com/modules/comment/comment.module on line 990.

 Turtle's picture